 At Wavendon Gate School, we see reading as an integral part of our school curriculum that impacts on all learning.
+Reading is at the heart of our curriculum and central to every pupils’ life at our school.
 We value the importance of being a confident reader and work hard to develop children’s reading skills.
-We want children to enjoy reading a wide range of different books and be able to talk about books and authors.
+We want pupils to enjoy reading a diverse range of books and be able to talk about books and authors with confidence.

 In our school, children participate in reading activities every day.
 These vary from taught sessions to opportunities for reading for pleasure and information.
 During guided reading lessons, children are taught and given opportunities to apply reading skills which include: phonics, sight vocabulary, contextual cues, comprehension, inference and deduction.
 Teachers use a range of carefully selected resources when teaching children to read.
 Every opportunity is seized throughout the day to enable pupils to use their reading skills when accessing other areas of the curriculum.
 Teachers read aloud to the children on a daily basis and engage them, through active discussions, in order to promote an enjoyment of reading and to expose them to a range of vocabulary that may be beyond their current reading ability.

-At Wavendon Gate School we teach early reading using a programme called Read Write Inc. Children at our school learn to read using a systematic approach to recognise the sounds that letters make; we call this phonics.
+At Wavendon Gate School, we teach early reading using a program called Read Write Inc. Children at our school learn to read using a systematic approach to recognise the sounds that letters make; we call this phonics.
 Children in Reception and Year 1 have daily phonics lessons to develop their independence in reading.
-Click on the link below to find out more about phonics.

 Emergent and Confident Readers